datachefs/cdv-notes/pages/what-next/artist-coders.md

 artists — and PTs & OTs

+Will artists do database performance tuning?
+No (probably)

 at each stage, set expectations _low_ — don’t set myself up (eg, w proof of concepts)